w3f/General-Grants-Program/grants/speculative/club_messaging.md

 ### Overview

-  * Club is to help the cryto world to implement the instant messaging app or features faster and easier.
-  * Club is an instant mesaging protocol that enables real time audio/vedio communication and text/file transmition.
+  * Club is an instant mesaging protocol that enables real time audio/vedio communication and file transfer.
-  It is a decentralized, censorship free messaging network with enconomic incentives on Polkadot.
+  It is a decentralized, censorship free messaging network with enconomic incentives on blockchain.
-  * We support easy implement of realtime audio and vedio communication as well as file transfer in decentralized application.
+  * Club supports easy implement of realtime audio and vedio communication as well as file transfer in decentralized application.
   In fact such kind of functions are not found in most messaging protocol such as hopr, status, ally/scrumble,
-  + Offline messaging notification is another built-in features in CLUB protocol.
+  + Offline messaging notification for mobile application is another built-in features in CLUB protocol.
   * Comparing to most instant messenger app today which is centralized, there is no central account system for users, it uses DID(Decentralized Identifier) as the indentity and signature to secure.
   There is no server either, it will be the blockchain nodes for the messaging relay and route, so there is no service nor maintenance team needed to keep the system running.